jaydenaung/CloudGuard-Scripts/HowTo/CGI-VMSS-custom-image.md

 }
 ```

+It shows that VMSS will always use the image version specified as "latest".

+2. Now we're gonna update the version of the image to a specific one that you require.

+Before you update the version, check out [the list of CGI images](json/cgi-azure-images-16022021.json) (as of 16th Feb 2021) on Azure.
+Please take note that you cannot update the version of an image in VMSS to any version you see in the list.
+You need to check the “offer” in the list.
+For example, if your existing VMSS is using the offer “check-point-cg-r8040”, then you can only update the version numbers that are associated with that offer.

-2. Execute the following to update the image to the version you want.
+Execute the following to update the image to the version you want.
 In this scenario I’m updating the image version to the version number ```8040.900294.0801``` of “check-point-cg-r8040” offer.

 ```bash
 az vmss update --resource-group cloudguardvmss --name cloudguardvmss --set virtualMachineProfile.storageProfile.imageReference.version= 8040.900294.0801

 ```

-3. If the command is successful, execute the following to check the image version again.
+3. If the command is successful, execute the following to check the image version used in VMSS again.

 ```bash